Last Updated on May 1, 2023

-Shrimp is versatile, delicious, and healthy.
-But you might wonder if fried shrimp has the same benefits, especially during pregnancy.
+Shrimp is versatile, delicious, and healthy food.
+But you might wonder if fried shrimp has the same health benefits, especially during pregnancy.

 So, how can you make fried shrimp healthier and safer?
 Should you be worried about the mercury content?
 We’ll address these questions (and others) below, so read on!

 Fried shrimp is safe during pregnancy.
 However, we don’t recommend deep-fried shrimp, since deep-fried foods tend to absorb more oil than regular or direct pan-frying or sautéing.

 According to the USDA, the safe minimum internal temperature for cooked shrimp is 145 °F (62.8 °C) (source: USDA).
 The FDA advises that shrimp should be safe when it is pearly and opaque (source: FDA).

 When batter or breading is added to fried shrimp, it can be harder to judge whether or not the shrimp is cooked.
 In such a case, using a meat thermometer is your safest option.

 The ingredients used in the batter or breading add to the total calories of your shrimp.
 Food that is fried with batter or breading – such as tempura shrimp – will absorb more oil than food made without it (source: Breadings – What They Are and How They Are Used).

 The ingredients used in the batter or breading also make a difference.
 For example, if you use coconut as breading, the fried shrimp will be more calorie-dense because coconut is high in fat.